imsyphia/worldgen_examples/end/README.md

 ###### Method

-The below is moderately technical because I'm not in the business of explaining mathetmatical concepts that are well documented, such as distance calculation or what a [Taylor series](https://en.wikipedia.org/wiki/Taylor_series) is.
+The below is moderately technical because I'm not in the business of explaining mathematical concepts that are well documented, such as distance calculation or what a [Taylor series](https://en.wikipedia.org/wiki/Taylor_series) is.